How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 How Much Caffeine Is in a Cappuccino?

-Given the all-clear from their doctor, pregnant women may consume up to 200 mg of caffeine per day.
-Ordinarily, the recommended daily limit is 400 mg.
+Given the all-clear from their doctor, pregnant women may consume up to 200 milligrams of caffeine per day.
+Ordinarily, the recommended daily limit is 400 milligrams.
+In short, does a cappuccino have caffeine?
+Yes, but not a lot.

 How Many Calories in a Cappuccino?